 Paid annual leave

 Every employee is entitled to paid annual leave.
 This leave may not be shorter than 4 calendar weeks, not including public holidays.

-By agreement between the employer and employee, paid annual leave for the current year may be granted in installments, however, one instillment of annual leave each year may not be less than 2 uninterrupted calendar weeks.
+By agreement between the employer and employee, paid annual leave for the current year may be granted in installments.
+However, one annual leave must be an uninterrupted 2 weeks.

 Procedures for granting paid annual leave

-Paid annual leave is granted every year at a set time in accordance with an agreement between the employer and employee, or by a leave timetable.
-When granting paid annual leave, the employer is obliged to take the employee’s wishes into account as far as possible.
+Paid annual leave is granted every year at a set time per an agreement between the employer and employee or by a leave timetable.
+When granting paid annual leave, the employer must consider the employee’s wishes as much as possible.

-An employee may ask for paid annual leave for the first year of employment if they have been continuously employed by the employer for no less than 6 months.
+Employees may ask for paid annual leave for the first year of employment if the employer has continuously employed them for no less than 6 months.
 The employer is obliged to grant such leave in full.

 Additional leave may be granted to employees if:

 - They have three or more children under 16 years of age or a disabled child under 18 years of age.
 The duration of such additional leave is 3 working days.